You are here

 Admissions and Scholarships

-We have 2 main clubs on campus.
-The Math Club helps to foster a love for mathematics and problem solving; it is open to anyone with an interest in Math.
+Committed to fostering a love for mathematics and problem solving.
+It is open to anyone with an interest in Math.
 Meetings are focused on building community, service and discipline-related activities.